 On November 29, 2007, the Company issued and sold 35,000 shares of Series B Convertible Preferred Stock for an aggregate purchase price of \$35.0 million in cash.
 Total issuance costs were approximately \$0.8 million.
 All of the shares were sold to affiliates of Chilton Investment Company, LLC (collectively, "Chilton") pursuant to a purchase agreement dated as of July 15, 2007.
-The shares of Series B Convertible Preferred Stock rank (i) senior to the common stock, and any series of preferred stock specifically designated as junior to the Series B Convertible Preferred Stock, with respect to the payment of dividends and distributions, in a liquidation, dissolution or winding up, and upon any other distribution of the Company's assets; and (ii) on a parity with all other series of preferred stock, including the Series A Perpetual Preferred Stock, with respect to the payment of dividends, in a liquidation, dissolution or winding up, and upon any other distributions, in a liquidation, dissolution or winding up, and upon any other Stock, with respect to the payment of dividends and distributions, in a liquidation or winding up, and upon any other distributions, in a liquidation, dissolution or winding up, and upon any other distribution of the Company's assets.
+The shares of Series B Convertible Preferred Stock rank (i) senior to the common stock, and any series of preferred stock specifically designated as junior to the Series B Convertible Preferred Stock, with respect to the payment of dividends and distributions, in a liquidation, dissolution or winding up, and upon any other distribution of the Company's assets; and (ii) on a parity with all other series of preferred stock, including the Series A Perpetual Preferred Stock, with respect to the payment of dividends and distribution, dissolution or winding up, and upon any other distributions, in a liquidation, dissolution any other distributions of the Company's assets.